 A girlfriend getaway is one of life’s necessities.
 With the struggles of work, juggling the kids, the house, the extra-curricular activities… you all know what I’m talking about.
 Life is sometimes a mundane routine; shake it up a bit!
 Grab the gals and plan a weekend away – to Plano!

 Plano has fabulous accommodations.
-With nearly 50 hotel options and 5,400 rooms across the city, you’re sure to find something to meet your price point and must-haves list.
-From budget-friendly to luxurious full-service properties like the newly opened Renaissance Dallas at Plano Legacy West, Hilton Dallas/Plano Granite Park and the Dallas/Plano Marriott at Legacy Town Center, sleep comfortably for a weekend of shopping, dining and pampering.
+With 55+ hotel options and more than 7,200 rooms across the city, you’re sure to find something to meet your price point and must-haves list.
+From budget-friendly to luxurious full-service properties like the newly opened Renaissance Dallas at Plano Legacy West, Hilton Dallas/Plano Granite Park, and the Dallas/Plano Marriott at Legacy Town Center, sleep comfortably for a weekend of shopping, dining, and pampering.
 Reserve your hotel room now!

 Plano has shopping.
-Your options are endless, unique and diverse!
-The $3.2 billion dollar, 255-acre Legacy West development boasts 415,000 dynamic square feet of open-air retail and restaurant space.
-Shop for stylish home decor items at West Elm and Frontgate; and women and men’s high-end apparel at Bonobos, Fabletics, J.Crew, Johnny Wass, Peter Miller, Planet Blue, Pockets, Suitsupply, and Tommy Bahama.
+Your options are endless, unique, and diverse!
+The $3.2 billion dollars, 255-acre Legacy West development boasts 415,000 dynamic square feet of open-air retail and restaurant space.
+Shop for stylish home decor items at West Elm and Frontgate; and women and men’s high-end apparel at Bonobos, Fabletics, J.Crew, Johnny Wass, Lululemon, Peter Millar, Pockets, Suitsupply, and Tommy Bahama.

 Plano is a foodie’s paradise.
-With more than 800 restaurants in Plano, you’ll find something to suit everyone’s palate.
-Dine at the area’s newest and hottest restaurants at Legacy West like Del Frisco’s Double Eagle Steakhouse, Earls Kitchen + Bar, Tommy Bahama, True Food Kitchen, Mesero, North Italia, Taverna, Haywire, KAI, Toulouse, Fogo de Chão, and soon Bistro 31.
-On top of all of that, Legacy Hall is a one-of-a-kind artisanal food hall experience with equal parts premium food hall, beer garden, craft brewery and live entertainment.
+With more than 1,000 restaurants in Plano, you’ll find something to suit everyone’s palate.
+Dine at the area’s newest and hottest restaurants at Legacy West like Del Frisco’s Double Eagle Steakhouse, Earls Kitchen + Bar, Tommy Bahama, True Food Kitchen, Mesero, North Italia, Taverna, Haywire, KAI, Toulouse, and Fogo de Chão.
+On top of all of that, Legacy Hall is a one-of-a-kind artisanal food hall experience with equal parts premium food hall, beer garden, craft brewery, and live entertainment.
 With 22 artisan food stalls and half a dozen bars, each presents its own unique personality and chef-driven specialties, coming together to reflect the DFW food scene.

-Plano’s Granite Park Boardwalk has the same energetic but simultaneously relaxing feel that everybody knows and loves when it comes to boardwalks.
+Plano’s Granite Park Boardwalk has the same energy but simultaneously relaxing feel that everybody knows and loves when it comes to boardwalks.
 The area has multiple restaurants serving everything from scrumptious biscuits to onsite brews accompanied by beautiful patio views, outside games like Connect Four and Corn-Hole, and is a great place to stroll, dine, and unwind.
-Here you can enjoy The Biscuit Bar, Edith’s French Bistro, Pearl Cup Sip, Chip’s Old Fashioned Hamburgers, B. Frank & Relish, and Union Bear Brewing.
+Here you can enjoy The Biscuit Bar, Edith's French Bistro, Pearl Cup Sip, Chip's Old Fashioned Hamburgers, Fork & Fire, and Union Bear Brewing.